Who qualifies for a Workers’ Comp exemption?

 - Maritime workers

-Workers comp exemptions based on business structure
+Workers Comp exemptions based on business structure

-Depending on how your business is structured, if you hold one of the following titles, you could qualify for a workers’ comp exemption:
+Depending on how your business is structured, you could qualify for a workers’ comp exemption.

 - Sole proprietor or self-employed